SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/tests.md

 ## Generating sample data for test cases automatically

-To generate sample input data automatically from the source dataframe, this option can be enabled while creating unit test.
+To generate sample input data automatically from the source Dataframe, this option can be enabled while creating unit test.

 :::note
 Pipeline needs to run once, to generate units test based on auto-generated sample data.